orellabac/onprem-install/README.md

 domain of your choosing dedicated to this task (for example, **@codestream.my-company.com**).

-At this time, **CodeStream OnPrem** is by invitation and only available in a **single host preview** configuration.
+At this time, **CodeStream On-Prem** is by invitation and only available in a **single host preview** configuration.
 Send an email to [sales@codestream.com](mailto://sales@codestream.com) to get started.